auraphp/Aura.Auth/README.md

 ## Getting Started

-Because this package is still in very early development, THE FOLLOWING DOCUMENTATION IS INCOMPLETE AND SOMETIMES WRONG.
+Warning: this package is still in its early development stages, so the behaviors described below may change rapidly.

 ### Instantiation